-There are two rooms (El Mirador and La Vista) where the configuration is living area/kitchenette, then private bathroom that separates the rear master bedroom with king size bed.
+There are two rooms (El Gozo and El Amor) where the configuration is living area/kitchenette, then private bathroom that separates the rear master bedroom with king size bed.
 They each have a large patio/balcony with ocean views.
 These rooms only accommodate 2 people, but an extra single bed or mattress can be added to the living area.

 There are 180 beds in the various dorms on the Base.
 These are bunk beds, share a common assigned large bathroom facility for each dorm (by gender) and are not air-conditioned.
 These are available only when the schools are not in session (

 Occupants in dorms will need to bring the following: